Hot Stamper Percussion Recordings Available Now

 - Both sides here earned solid Double Plus (A++) grades, making this one of the better copies from our recent shootout

-- The overall sound is super big, rich and Tubey Magical with a lovely bottom end and tons of energy
+- The overall sound is big, rich and Tubey Magical with a lovely bottom end and tons of energy

 - “Dick Schory’s second major outing for RCA is more self-assured, from the preposterous jacket art and liner notes to more upbeat tunes… Schory’s musical ideas are always fresher than those of Bobby Christian and Mike Simpson, who helped on the previous album.
 All but two tracks are good to great.” – All Music

 This vintage RCA Living Stereo pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.